osandov/drgn/docs/api_reference.rst

             For userspace programs, this tries to load the executable and any loaded libraries.

+            This implies ``main=True``.
+        :param bool main: Also load debugging information for the main executable.

+            For the Linux kernel, this tries to load ``vmlinux``.

+            This is currently ignored for userspace programs.
         :raises MissingDebugInfoError: if debugging information was not available for some files; other files with debugging information are still loaded